lukso-network/docs/docs/learn/dapp-developer/read-asset-data.md

 :::

-To easily interact with an asset you should use the ⚒️ [erc725.js](../../tools/erc725js/getting-started.md) and 📃 [`lsp-smart-contracts`](../../tools/erc725js/getting-started.md) libraries.
+To easily interact with an asset you are encouraged to use the ⚒️ [erc725.js](../../tools/erc725js/getting-started.md) and 📃 [lsp-smart-contracts](../../tools/erc725js/getting-started.md) libraries.
 Those will not only help fetching and encoding contract data easily, but also provide all the necessary interface and metadata IDs, necessary for classifying the asset.
 You can install them in your project using the following command:

 ```shell
 npm install @erc725/erc725.js @lukso/lsp-smart-contracts